 These Sourdough Biscuits are both fluffy and flaky.
-A little sourdough discard gives these biscuits a wonderful flavor and a simple technique creates a super-flaky texture.
+Sourdough discard creates biscuits with a light crumb and wonderful flavor.
+I’ll show you a simple technique which creates a super-flaky texture.

-- Gentle folding will develop layers of dough that will bake into lovely, buttery layers in the final biscuit.
+- Gentle folding develops layers of dough that bake into lovely, buttery layers in the final biscuit.

 - This dough is so tender you don’t need a rolling pin.
 You can easily pat it into shape using your hands.